 Menopause is an inevitable fact of life

-Menopause is the time when a woman stops ovulating and having her period with an opportunity to explore the dynamics underlying this change.
+Menopause is the time when a woman stops ovulating and having her period each month.
+It’s an opportunity for her to explore the dynamics underlying this change.
 This time can be brief or can last years.
-Much of what is written below has been my journey, and have come out the other side…So if this is where you’re at, or are looking to be one day read on…
+Much of what is written below has been my personal journey, and I have mostly come safely out the other side…So if this is where you’re at, or where you are looking to be one day, read on…

 Seen from big picture-